chimericdream/worldofpannotia.com/src/_magic_armor_abilities/blinding.md

   casterLevel: "7th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_searing light_"]
+    spells: ["{% spell_link searing-light %}"]
     special: []
   marketPriceSpecial: "+1 bonus"
-  description: ""
+  description: |
----
     A shield with this ability flashes with a brilliant light up to twice per day upon command of the wielder.
 Anyone within 20 feet except the wielder must make a DC 14 Reflex save or be blinded for 1d4 rounds.
+---